-Back in the 1960s that blandest of bland American cultural icons, Archie was brought to TV as an animation.
-From that show came a more fantasy-centered spinoff, based on Sabrina the Teenage Witch, and spun off from that came a weird show called the Groovie Goolies.
+Back in the 1960s that blandest of bland American cultural icons, Archie, was brought to TV as an animation.
+From that show came a more fantasy-centered spinoff based on Sabrina the Teenage Witch, and spun off from Sabrina came a weird show called the Groovie Goolies.
 It has two things in common with Archie spinoffs: it's A) not very funny but B) waaaaaay funnier than Archie.

 The Groovy Goolies are basically cute cartoon versions of a bunch of different monsters – ghosts, mummies, witches, gouls and what have you.
 They live in a castle called Horrible Hall, and play in a bubblegum rock band headed by Dracula, the Wolf Man and Frankenstein's Monster.
 However, these horror elements are all purely decorative.
 The characters and situations are all perfectly kid friendly, no scares to be seen – in fact, the monstrous main characters were frequently depicted as terrified by perfectly mundane situations.

 There's not really any way to give a synopsis of the show, since there isn't really a plot.
-Structurally, the show is based on the much-loved contemporaty American TV sketch show Rowan and Martin's Laugh-In, with its mixture of sketches, music and rapid fire-jokes delivered through windows.
+Structurally, the show is based on the much-loved contemporary American TV show, Rowan and Martin's Laugh-In, with its mixture of sketches, music and rapid fire-jokes delivered through windows.

 On the negative side, the pacing is weird, there's a lot of repetition, both in terms of recycling animation and jokes.
 Rewatching some episodes now, I feel like punching my screen every time Drac makes a pun on the word 'bat'.
 Come on.
 It was funny once.
 I'm pretty sure I found it tiresome even when I was six.